hsotoparada/DeepPhasePick/README.md

     util.plot_predicted_phases(dpp_config, dpp_data, dpp_model)

-Three additional optional parameters in this function allow to modify the plots content.
+Three additional optional parameters in this function allow to modify the figures content.
 The parameter `plot_comps` defines which seismogram components are plotted.
 The parameter `plot_probs` defines the probability time series for which classes are plotted.
 Finally, the parameter `shift_probs` controlls if the plotted probability time series are shifted in time, according to the optimized hyperparameter values defining the picking window for each class.

-For example, the following will plot the predicted picks (P phase in red, S phase in blue), the vertical ('Z') and north ('N') seismogram components, and the probability time series for P- and S-phase classes shifted in time as described above (right y-axis, in same colors as picks).
+For example, the following will plot the predicted picks (P phase in red, S phase in blue), the vertical ('Z') and north ('N') seismogram components, and the probability time series for P- and S-phase classes shifted in time as described above (in same colors as corresponding picks).

     util.plot_predicted_phases(dpp_config, dpp_data, dpp_model, plot_comps=['Z','N'], plot_probs=['P','S'], shift_probs=True)

-Please check a more detailed information about all the allowed parameters in the documentation or this function.
+More detailed information about the allowed parameters can be seen from the documentation of this function.

 ## Citation:

 If you use this algorithm for research purpose, please cite it as follows:

-- Soto, H., & Schurr, B. (2020).
+- Soto, H., and Schurr, B. (2020).
 DeepPhasePick: A method for Detecting and Picking SeismicPhases from Local Earthquakes based on highly optimizedConvolutional and Recurrent Deep Neural Networks.
 EarthArXiv preprint: https://eartharxiv.org/repository/view/1752/.

 Please let me know of any bugs found in the code.